11 Best Email Newsletter Practices You Need to Follow

 Personalization can take on many forms.
 The most popular tactic is using the recipient’s name in a subject line or preheader text:

 This trick is so popular for a reason.
-When a customer’s first name is included to the subject line, the email has 29% higher chances to be opened!
+When a customer’s first name is included in the subject line, the email has 29% higher chances to be opened!

 However, personalization doesn’t stop there.
 At the end of the day, the cornerstone of email personalization is relevancy.
 Keeping your newsletter content relevant to each segment of your audience is the number one bit of personalization you should accomplish.